movin664/Dev-SRCS/README.md

 imagehash \
 OpenCV --> cv2 \
 And other libraries that come with the bundle
-See requirements.txt for full set of requirements.
+See requirement.txt for full set of requirements.